tinyclub/elinux/zh/dbg_portal/kernel_dbg/Kernel_Debugging_Tips/Kernel_Debugging_Tips.md

 There is also tool in the kernel source which will convert the timestamp values to relative values (so you can see the interval between events).
-This tools is called show\-delta and is located in the kernel 'scripts' directory.
+This tools is called show\_delta and is located in the kernel 'scripts' directory.

-See [Printk Times](http://eLinux.org/Printk-Times "Printk Times") for more information.
+See [Printk Times](http://eLinux.org/Printk_Times "Printk Times") for more information.

 ### Viewing log messages